Natural Disasters and Pandemics

 For information on how you can prepare ahead of time in order to protect yourself and your loved ones in case of a natural disaster or other emergency, please visit our “Protect Your Family” page.

-A disease pandemic occurs when there is a significant increase in the number of cases of a disease, such as a new form of influenza, across several countries or continents.
+A pandemic is the worldwide spread of a new disease, such as a new form of influenza.
 PHP works with a number of Federal, state, and local partners to protect the public’s health in case of a pandemic.
 These include emergency preparation and coordinating health volunteers through the Medical Reserve Corps.
 In recent years, PHP worked with CDC to respond to the H1N1 (swine flu) pandemic and helped prepare and educate the public and health professionals during the Ebola threat.

 Pandemic influenza is a major concern in Hawaii and around the world.
 DOH and the State of Hawaii have made preparation for an influenza pandemic a top priority, and this served us well during the 2009 H1N1 pandemic.
 PHP Branch and the rest of DODC continue to update and strengthen DOH’s preparation plans and strong framework in order to protect the public’s health in Hawaii in case of a future pandemic.

 Last reviewed January 2018